Q: What is a bionic ear?

 A: Bionic Vision Australia (BVA) is a consortium of world-leading Australian researchers, collaborating to develop an advanced bionic eye.
 It brings together people from the Bionics Institute, The University of Melbourne, The University of New South Wales, the Centre for Eye Research Australia (CERA) and the National Information Communications Technology Australia (NICTA).

-The Royal Victorian Eye and Ear Hospital is the clinical partner of the BVA collaboration and is the planned site for the first retinal implant.
+The Royal Victorian Eye and Ear Hospital is the clinical partner of the BVA collaboration and was the site of Australia's first surgical implantations of a bionic eye prototype.

 Q: Why is the Bionics Institute working on the bionic eye project?